ScorchCode/Multiple-Choice/readme.md

 Long option text will be truncated though.
 The more columns, the more gets truncated.
 See `example_columns.py` for an example.

+A tradeoff number of columns can be defined by providing parameter `columns=0`.
+Less than 20% of the options will be truncated then.

 See docstrings for more parameters.
 ### Returns:
 `list`: A list of chosen elements from from_list